 1 | Reflect On Your Quarter 1 Goals

-- What are you proud to have accomplished January through March?
+What are you proud to have accomplished this quarter?

 2 | Define Your Priorities, Intentions, and Goals